bregman-arie/devops-exercises/topics/containers/README.md

 COPY takes in a source and destination.
 It lets you copy in a file or directory from the build context into the Docker image itself.<br>
 ADD lets you do the same, but it also supports two other sources.
 You can use a URL instead of a file or directory from the build context.
 In addition, you can extract a tar file from the source directly into the destination.

-Although ADD and COPY are functionally similar, generally speaking, COPY is preferred.
-That’s because it’s more transparent than ADD.
-COPY only supports the basic copying of files from build context into the container, while ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
 </b></details>

 <details>